rootkit7628/rootkit7628/README.md

 </div>

 <p align=center>
-  Please don't concact me unless you have money for me 😉
+  Pls don't contact me unless you have money for me 😉
 </p>